james-lawrence/bw/README.md

 bearded-wookie is built off 4 main protocols.
 - SWIM - a gossip protocol for discovering peers and agent health checks.
 - RAFT - consensus algorithm for shared state, such as current deployment and user credentials.
-- Bit torrent - for deployment transfer between nodes.
+- Bit torrent - for archive transfer between nodes.
 - ACME protocol - for bootstrapping TLS.

-by using these 4 protocols bearded-wookie avoids needing a centralized server, while remaining fairly durable. it also makes bearded-wookie easy to operate.
+by using these 4 protocols bearded-wookie avoids needing a centralized server, while remaining durable. it also makes bearded-wookie easy to operate.

 Benefits of bearded-wookie: